FTX founder agrees to extradition to US, attorney says

 Bankman-Fried arrived at the courthouse in a black van marked Corrections, which was escorted by a SWAT vehicle and a police vehicle.
 Police quickly whisked him into an entrance at the back of the courthouse.

-Earlier, a handful of people who said they were either crypto enthusiasts or FTX customers that lost money came to court to witness the proceedings.
-One man called out “Sam’s a fraud,” as he entered the courthouse.
+A handful of people who said they were either crypto enthusiasts or FTX customers came to the courthouse to witness the proceedings.

+“We want him to feel the weight of what he’s done,” said Ben Armstrong, the founder of the BitBoy Crypto website.
+Armstrong said he’d come to the courthouse with a dozen people, some of whom had lost their money with FTX.

 If he is brought to New York, Bankman-Fried will likely be held, at least temporarily, in a federal detention center in Brooklyn.
 Other famous prisoners at the Metropolitan Detention Center in recent years have included the sexually-abusive singer R. Kelly, the pharmaceutical company executive Martin Shkrelli and the socialite Ghislaine Maxwell, who was convicted of helping the millionaire Jeffrey Epstein sexually abuse children.